 When you have logged into the Phpmyadmin panel it should be something like this:

 On the left side of the panel, you should see a list of databases that you have created.
 On the top, there is a menu that includes databases, SQL, Status, Users, Export, Import, Settings, and others.
 You will use this Phpmyadmin panel to make edits to your database and save those changes.

 Locating WordPress Database

 To begin making these changes, you need to first identify the database and open it.
 If you have many databases, it may be difficult to identify by name unless you created it.
 If you installed WordPress manually on your web host, you should easily identify the database name.

-If you installed WordPress using Quick Installer like Fantastico, the database names are usually auto generated.
-The easiest way to locate the database is to check the name in wp-config.php file.
+If you installed WordPress using Quick Installer like Fantastico, the database names are usually auto-generated.
+The easiest way to locate the database is to check the name in the wp-config.php file.
 Open this file and locate the following line of code: